 ONE50 is a high performing variety with particularly strong growth from summer through to winter.
 ONE50 is one of the most trialled and widely sown cultivars in New Zealand in both ONE50 AR37 and AR1.
 This level of trialling creates confidence that performance will be consistent wherever ONE50 is used.

-Ploidy Diploid
+Diploid

-Suggested Sowing Rate (kg/ha) 18-20
+18-20

-Heading Date Late (+20)
+Late (+20)

-Endophyte AR37, AR1 & LE
+AR37, AR1 & LE

-Rust Tolerance Very high
+Very high